What horse joint supplements are and how and why they help your horse

-Horses are built for movement, but their size and strength places strain and pressure on their joints, causing them to degenerate and break down more quickly than many people realize.
+Horses are built for movement, but their size and strength places strain and pressure on their joints, causing them to break down more quickly than many people realize.

 By the time your horse shows signs of soreness, your horse has been uncomfortable for a while.
 Like other animals, horses are adept at hiding illness and injury.